towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   Usage: PsychImaging\('AddTask', 'General', 'EnableVideoSwitcherCalibratedLuminanceOutput' \[, btrr\] \[, lut\] \[, trigger\]\);

-  \- The optional 'btrr' parameter is the Blue\-To\-Red\-Ratio to use.
+  - The optional 'btrr' parameter is the Blue-To-Red-Ratio to use.
 If the parameter is left out, the btrr value will be read from a global configuration file.

-  \- The optional 'lut' paramter is a 257 elements vector of luminance values, which maps blue channel drive indices to luminance values.
+  - The optional 'lut' paramter is a 257 elements vector of luminance values, which maps blue channel drive indices to luminance values.
 This lut needs to be acquired via a calibration procedure by use of a photometer.
 If 'lut' is left out, the table will be read from a global configuration file.

-  \- The optional 'trigger' parameter can be zero for "No trigger", or 1 for "Use trigger as configured".
+  - The optional 'trigger' parameter can be zero for "No trigger", or 1 for "Use trigger as configured".
 By default, trigger is off \(==0\).
   Enabled, one can use the VideoSwitcher\('SetTrigger', ...\); function to configure when and how a trigger signal should be emitted.
 Trigger